How can I get involved?

 How to get involved

-To promote Neighbour Day in 2017, Greater Shepparton City Council have developed a booklet that will be distributed to older residents across the municipality.
+To promote Neighbour Day, Greater Shepparton City Council developed a booklet that was distributed to older residents across the municipality in 2017.
 The booklet outlines the benefits in getting to know those who live around you, tips on how to reach out to your neighbours and keeping yourself safe.
 The booklet also outlines information about services available to older residents in Greater Shepparton.